SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 Starting a Craft CMS project is easy if you follow the Quick Start Guide in the documentation.
 You’ll quickly be up and running with a basic server setup for local development with DDEV.

-In this post, I’m going to expand on this starter setup by including Redis to handle your cache.
+In this post, I'll expand on this starter setup by including Redis to handle your cache.

 Redis does caching in memory and reduces the load on your database.
 While this might not significantly impact your local development, I prefer my local development environment to mirror my production environment as closely as possible.
 You too?
 Keep reading.

-This will create a new file in your .ddev directory called docker-compose.redis.yaml.
-You don’t need to alter it.
+This process creates a file in your .ddev directory called docker-compose.redis.yaml.
+You don't need to alter it.

 You also need to install Redis in your Craft project.